postplayhouse/postplayhouse.com/docs/historical-image-artifacts.md

 fallback.

 The verified cache lives at `.cache/historical-images`.
-Netlify's build plugin persists only this cache in `/opt/build/cache`; it does not access B2 and cannot publish.
+Netlify's build plugin persists only this cache in `/opt/build/cache`; the plugin itself does not access B2 or publish.
 A fully warm cache works offline.
 A cold cache fails cleanly if B2 is unavailable.
-To recover, restore B2/read connectivity or repopulate the local cache from a verified store; never bypass verification or edit the lock.
+To recover, restore B2 connectivity or repopulate the local cache from a verified store; never bypass verification or edit the lock.

 ## Reproducible qualification